twissick/portfolio/README.md

 # Data Analysis: Work and Play

 Hello, and welcome!
 My name is TJ, and I have a passion for all things data.
 As a burgeoning data analyst, I strive to apply data-driven thinking to all aspects of my life, both work and play.
-Below, you'll see a cross-section of some projects showcasing the growth of my talents as I continue to develop!
+Below, you'll see a cross-section of some projects showcasing my data analysis skills (and a few of my hobbies).

 ## [Project 1: Basic API Dashboard](https://github.com/twissick/portfolio/blob/main/index_dashboard.xlsm)